What is 504?

 The rights of parents of these students are spelled out in the Notice of Procedural Safeguards document promulgated by the Texas Education Agency.
 The rest of this document addresses only the rights of parents of students who satisfy the definition of an individual with a disability under Section 504 but are not covered under IDEA.

 AN APPROPRIATE EDUCATION.
 If it is determined that your child meets the definition of an individual with a disability under Section 504, then your child will be entitled to a free and appropriate public education.
 This means that your child’s education will be designed to meet his/her individual educational needs as adequately as the needs of non-disabled students are met.
 A “free” public education means that no fees will be imposed on you except for the same fees that are imposed on parents of non-disabled students.
 However, insurance companies and other third parties that are obligated to provide or pay for services to your child are still obligated to do so.

 NOTICE.
 You have the right to be notified by the district prior to any action that would identify your child as having a disability, evaluate your child under Section 504, or place your child in a program based on a disability.

 EVALUATION.
 Prior to conducting an evaluation of your child under Section 504, the district will seek your informed written consent.
 An evaluation will not be conducted unless you give consent.
 However, school officials may review existing records, test scores, grades, teacher reports and recommendations, and other such information without your consent to the same extent they would do so for nondisabled students.

-- that tests are selected and administered to best ensure that they accurately measure what the test seeks to measure, rather than any sensory, speaking or manual impairments the student may have (except when the test is designed to measure sensory, speaking or manual skills)
+tests are selected and administered to best ensure that they accurately measure what the test seeks to measure, rather than any sensory, speaking, or manual impairments the student may have (except when the test is designed to measure sensory, speaking, or manual skills).